 Our Commitment to Privacy

-Supportee: Any individual who completes and submits a Request for Care form.
+Supportee: any individual who completes and submits a Request-for-Support Form.

 We will only use the identifying information you provide us according to the terms outlined in this document.

-In order to participate in the COVID Grief Network, both volunteer grief supporters and those seeking support must provide a limited amount of information so that Program Administrators can appropriately match and connect Volunteers with Supportees.
+In order to participate in the COVID Grief Network, both Volunteers and Supportees must provide a limited amount of information so that Program Coordinators can appropriately match and connect Volunteers with Supportees and coordinate support groups.

 While we make every effort to ensure the security of our network and systems, we cannot guarantee our security measures, and we do not accept liability for unintentional or unauthorized disclosure.